jdandoy/EoverPAnalysis/README.md

 The output will then be located in 'results', e.g. $ROOTCOREBIN/../results/condor_test_eop_lowmu_{mc,data}_YYYYMMDD_0/

-The condor output histograms and cutflows can easily be merged, just run the script below after your condor jobs have finished
+The condor output histograms and cutflows can easily be merged, jusrun the script below after your condor jobs have finished

 ```
 source $ROOTCOREBIN/../EoverPAnalysis/scripts/merge_condor_eop.py $ROOTCOREBIN/../results/run_condor_eop_lowmu_latest.log